 There were 75 applicants for the 2018 Talkies’ short film commissions.
 It was tough to get the number to a shortlist of 12 who we interviewed and even tougher to select out final four from such amazing talent.

-We are delighted to announce the four successful recipients of the 2018 awards.
+We are delighted to announce the five successful recipients of the 2018 awards.

 BELLA RIZA – PASSAGES